Londiwe-Samkelo/personal-finance-tracker/README.md

 ## What is this?
 A data engineering project that builds a simple ETL (Extract, Transform, Load) pipeline for personal finance data.
 The pipeline reads transaction data from a CVS file, cleans, and processes it using Python and Pandas, stores it in a SQL database, and allows querying for financial insights.

-## Why i built this
+## Why I built this
 I am an aspiring developer with a passion for both technology and finance.
 This project sits at the intersection of data engineering and FinTech - the space I am working towards in my career.

 ## Tech Stack
--Python
+- Python
--Pandas
+- Pandas
--SQLite
+- SQLite
--SQL
+- SQL

 ## Project Stages
 - [ ] Stage 1: Project setup and sample data